About this partnership

 Ave.
 Education: 5.6 years

 Nicaragua is the largest of Central America's seven countries, spanning more than 50,000 square miles, and boasts a population of more than 6.1 million.
 It is bordered by Honduras to the north and Costa Rica to the south.
-Nicaragua is ranked as the second-poorest nation in the Western Hemisphere, where nearly half of the population lives below the poverty line and nearly 80 percent of all indigenous Nicaraguans live on less than $1/day.
-This places Nicaragua in a precarious position regarding basic needs among is relatively young citizenry: it has a 33 percent illiteracy rate, 27 are deemed undernourished, and half of the country's population is under the age of 25.
+Nicaragua is ranked as the second-poorest nation in the Western Hemisphere, where nearly one third of the population lives on less than $2/day.
+This places Nicaragua in a precarious position regarding basic needs among its relatively young citizenry: it has a 33 percent illiteracy rate, 27% are deemed undernourished, and half of the country's population is under the age of 25.
 Nicaragua also is on a Tier 2 government watch list for human trafficking.

 We seek to add passionate, visionary people who love Latin American culture to our partnership, and who desire to see the Kingdom of God expand in this nation.